gftea/amqprs/benchmarks/README.md

 # run_native.sh

-This is useful to simply compare wall-clock time performance by doing the same amount of tasks once only.
+This is useful to simply compare wall-clock time performance by doing the same amount of tasks once only, but result may vary depends on load of running platform.

 It is good to be used for `strace` or `perf` profiling.

-Result may vary depends on load of running platform.

 # Benchmark Plots from run_criterion.sh